GoogleCloudPlatform/cpp-samples/getting-started/README.md

 GCS can quickly find an object given its name, or list objects with names in a given range, but some applications need more advance lookups, such as finding all the objects within a certain size, or with a given object type.

-Our application will scan potentially large buckets, and store the full metadata information of each object in a [Cloud Spanner] instance, where one can use normal SQL statements to search for objects.
+In this guide, we will create and deploy an application to scan all the objects in a bucket, and store the full metadata information of each object in a [Cloud Spanner] instance.
+Once the information is in a Cloud Spanner table, where one can use normal SQL statements to search for objects.

 ## Prerequisites